chessworld/TorneloScoresheet/documentation/QualityAssurancePlan.md

 ### Stories
 Stories should be short requirements that are part of a larger Epic.
 A story should contain:
+* A name that clearly defines what the task is
 * A summary of the task
 * An acceptance criteria
 * Labels (indicating both the epic and the level of priority)